-- 1 Song\, Style, Registration Memory Bank and Voice - 2 Music Finder Record, Effect\\, MIDI Template and System File - \ Protected Songs (those with a "Prot.1/Prot.2" indication at the upper left of the file name) cannot be saved. - However, Songs with a "Prot.2" indication can be moved (cut-and-paste operation) to a USB flash memory. - \\ Effect data includes the following: - Edited or saved data in the Mixing Console "EFFECT/EQ/CMP." - Edited or saved data of the Vocal Harmony type. - 3 All data listed in 1 and 2 above, as well as the Internet settings.
+- 1 Song, Style, Registration Memory Bank and Voice - 2 Music Finder Record, Effect, MIDI Template and System File - Protected Songs (those with a "Prot.1/Prot.2" indication at the upper left of the file name) cannot be saved.

+However, Songs with a "Prot.2" indication can be moved (cut-and-paste operation) to a SmartMedia card with ID.
+Songs with a "Prot.1" indication cannot be moved to external media.

+- Effect data includes the following: - Edited or saved data in the Mixing Console "EFFECT/EQ." - (CVP-305/303) Edited or saved data of the Vocal Harmony type.

-The backup procedure is different for the data types in 1, 2, and 3 above.
+The backup procedure is different for the data types in 1 and 2 above.